 When a doctor suspects BIA-ALCL, they’ll run a variety of tests to rule out any other causes of your symptoms.
 These tests may include:

 - An ultrasound-guided aspiration of fluid that’s collected around your breast implant.
-An increased T cell count in this fluid can tip off your doctor to BIA-ALCL.
+A cancerous T cell presence in this fluid can tip off your doctor to BIA-ALCL.

 - Thick scarring that’s apparent around your implant.